Repeal Restrictions on Gun Trace Data

 North Dakota has not adopted this policy

-Ohio has not adopted this policy
+Ohio has adopted this policy

 Oklahoma has not adopted this policy